ibm-messaging/mq-docker/README.md

 When you navigate to this page you may be presented with a security exception warning.
 This happens because, by default, the web console creates a self-signed certificate to use for the HTTPS operations.
 This certificate is not trusted by your browser and has an incorrect distinguished name.

-If you chose to accept the security warning, you will be presented with the login menu for the IBM MQ Web Console.
+If you choose to accept the security warning, you will be presented with the login menu for the IBM MQ Web Console.
 The default login for the console is:

 * **User:** admin
 * **Password:** passw0rd